onRubik/supabasePayroll/README.md

 Using the supabase API reference to make queries ([Link](https://supabase.io/docs/reference/javascript/supabase-client)) a simple normalized relational database is used to store event records like vacations, day offs, etc.

+the sql/ folder contain the CREATE TABLE code for the schema

 ## Requirements